Attention AK Builders - AK47World has 'CLEARANCE Prices' on AK Parts too - with hammers & triggers as low as $3 each !!!

-ATF & FBI Scared FFL from Keeping these Guns in his Gun Store in Davie, Florida
+ATF & FBI Scared FFL 'Bruce' from Keeping these Guns in his Gun Store in Davie, Florida

-These guns were previously displayed in a gun store in Davie, FL. - but FBI & ATF both visited him together - alleging these guns were to overthrow the Kenyan (yeah right with 'small arms') ???
+These guns were previously displayed in a gun store in Davie, FL. - but FBI & ATF both visited him together - alleging these guns were to overthrow the 'Kenyan' (yeah right with 'semi auto guns...) ???

-So FFL wanted guns removed & Thanks to ATF & FBI for now causing a massive Crime Spree with homicides, car-jackings & home invasions that were done with weapons that were previously safe in FFL's store until ridiculous 'Bogeyman' Conspiracy intimidation scared FFL !!!
+So FFL wanted guns removed & thanks to ATF & FBI for causing a 'massive Crime Spree' with homicides, car-jackings & home invasions that were done with weapons that were previously safe in an FFL's store safe until ridiculous the Fed's 'Bogeyman' Conspiracy intimidation scared the FFL !!!